scottdelly/passover/haggadah.md

 **Reader 1**: Passover is a celebration of Life.
 Despite many centuries of destruction our hearts are tempered by the knowledge that the world can also be good.
 We have endured slavery and genocide.
 But we have also enjoyed freedom and power.

-**Together**: *We have learned to endure.
-We have learned to progress.*

 **Reader 2**: It is said that long ago, during a time of famine, the ancient Israelites traveled to Egypt.
 According to this legend, the Israelites at that time were all in a single family - Jacob and his children.

 **Reader 3**: One of Jacob's sons was Joseph.
 He was so wise that the ruler of Egypt - the Pharaoh - made Joseph a leader over all the people of Egypt.

-**Reader 2**: But as time passed, another Pharaoh became the ruler of Egypt.
+**Reader 4**: But as time passed, another Pharaoh became the ruler of Egypt.
 He did not remember about Joseph and his wise leadership.
 He became fearful of the growing Isrealite population.
 This new Pharaoh turned the Israelites into slaves.

-**Reader 3**: After the Israelites were in Egypt for over 400 years, a man arose among them.
+**Reader 5**: After the Israelites were in Egypt for over 400 years, a man arose among them.
 He demanded that Pharaoh let his people go!
 Many times he risked his life to insist on the freedom of his people, until he finally succeeded.

-**Reader 4**: At our Passover Seder, we celebrate the story of Moses and the people he led out of slavery 3000 years ago.
+**Reader 6**: At our Passover Seder, we celebrate the story of Moses and the people he led out of slavery 3000 years ago.
 We celebrate the struggle of all people to be free.
 Throughout the centuries, the story of Moses and the exodus from Egypt has inspired Jews and non-Jews in times of persecution and hardship.

-**Reader 4**: The thirst for freedom exists in all people.
+**Reader 7**: The thirst for freedom exists in all people.
 Many centuries after the time of Moses, African people were brought to America as slaves.
 The freedom we celebrate tonight is not only freedom from slavery.
 It is also the freedom to live in peace, with dignity and with hope for a bright future.

-**Reader 2**: This evening, as we celebrate our own freedom, be aware of the struggle for freedom in many other parts of the world.
+**Reader 8**: This evening, as we celebrate our own freedom, be aware of the struggle for freedom in many other parts of the world.

-**Reader 4**: “When I despair, I remember that all through history the ways of truth and love have always won.
+**Reader 9**: “When I despair, I remember that all through history the ways of truth and love have always won.
 There have been tyrants, and murderers, and for a time they can seem invincible, but in the end they always fall.
 Think of it--always.”

 — Gandhi